Running an agency is difficult. Running a successful one, even more difficult.

 This is a great way to increase your average order value, but also give them the thing that they were interested in at a discount.

-The pre-campaign list building is probably more important than the actual campaign itself because it determines how much success you're going to have when you launch your Kickstarter or Indiegogo.
+Boulding the pre-campaign list building is probably more important than the actual campaign itself because it determines how much success you’re going to have when you launch your Kickstarter or Indiegogo.

 The power of Messenger is that your message gets through.